lipoyang/SPI_NeoPixel/README.md

 ## Background

 I tried out [KotaMeiwa/nepils](https://github.com/KotaMeiwa/nepils) that is a SPRESENSE support of Adafruit_NeoPixel.
-It is very nice library but SPRESENSE behaves strangely.
+It is a very nice library but SPRESENSE behaves strangely.
 In multi-core programming, the GPIO signal timings fluctuate even though interrupts are disabled.
 I don't know why.
 I therefore decided to use SPI instead of GPIO.

 ## Installation
 ### For HW connection